My account - online forms

-A number of documents have been prepared as part of the evidence base for the East Riding Local Plan and Review.
+A number of documents were prepared as part of the evidence base for the East Riding Local Plan and have been revised for the Local Plan Update.
 These are listed below, together with a number of other local strategies and studies.

 Employment, Regeneration and the Economy

-The council has produced a range of studies to support the economic policies of the Local Plan.
+The council has produced a range of studies to support the economic policies of the Local Plan and Local Plan Update.